seanmckaybeck/trackopy/README.md

 ## Testing

 Unit tests are available in the `tests` directory.
-They can be run directly or via the `setup.py` script.
+They can be run directly or via the `setup.py` script using `python setup.py test`.

 ## Pull requests